Infineon/blockchain-wallet-and-webapp/README.md

+# DEPRECATED

+**This repository is deprecated and will no longer be maintained.
+The preferred protocol is [WalletConnect](https://walletconnect.com/).
+Please refer to https://github.com/Infineon/secora-blockchain-walletconnect.**

 # Bridging Hardware Wallet and Web Application

 This repository contains an Android app and a web server to showcase the interaction of hardware wallets (commonly known as a cold wallet) and Ethereum network.
 The cold wallet being used here is an Infineon Blockchain contactless card ([Blockchain Security 2Go Starterkit](https://www.infineon.com/cms/en/product/evaluation-boards/blockchainstartkit/) or [SECORA™ Blockchain](https://www.infineon.com/blockchain)).
 To learn about the features of Blockchain Security 2Go Starterkit, please visit [here](https://github.com/Infineon/Blockchain/tree/master/doc).